building-envelope-data/metabase/README.md

      git clone git@github.com:ise621/metabase.git ./${environment}
    done
    ```
-1. Change into one clone by running `cd ./staging`
+1. Change into one clone by running `cd ./staging`.
 1. Set-up the machine by running `ansible-playbook ./machine/local.yml`.
+1. Prepare the machine environment by running
+   `cp ./machine/.env.sample ./machine/.env`.
-1. For each of the two environments
+1. For each of the two environments staging and production
    1. Prepare the environment in both clones more or less as detailed above
       replacing dummy passwords by newly generated ones, for example, by running
       `openssl rand -base64 32`,